f you use Excel to model businesses, business processes, or

 |

-And send it to: Chaco Canyon Consulting 700 Huron Avenue, Suite 11J Cambridge, MA 02138 |
+And send it to: Chaco Canyon Consulting 700 Huron Avenue, Suite 19C Cambridge, MA 02138 |

 To use the course software you'll need some other applications, which you very probably already have.
 By placing your order, you're confirming that you have the software you need, as described on this site.

 In this example, we compute the depreciation stream for a series of capital expenditures that are driven by a hiring stream.
 This hiring stream is held in the range named HireStream.
-Each time we hire a person, we have to buy him or her a PC that costs $1.2 k, which is held in the cell named PCCost.
-The depreciation term is 4 years, or 16 quarters, and we'll assume that we use a straight-line depreciation schedule.
+Each time we hire a person, we must buy him or her a PC that costs $1.2 k, which is held in the cell named PCCost.
+The depreciation term is 4 years, or 16 quarters, and we’ll assume that we use a straight-line depreciation schedule.
 This parameter is held in the cell named DepreciationTerm.
 All parameters and input streams are shaded yellow, indicating that the user can adjust them.

-We'll compute both the cash expended per quarter and the depreciation cost per quarter required to support this hiring stream.
-And we'll do it in a way that honors the Ripple Principle — if either of the parameters PCCost or DepreciationTerm, or if any part of th einput stream HireStream is adjusted, the effects propagate correctly.
-It's possible to obtain the same results without following this principle so rigorously, and in most cases that's just fine.
-But we'll illustrate here how you go about it so that if you need to, you can do it yourself.
+We’ll compute both the cash expended per quarter and the depreciation cost per quarter required to support this hiring stream.
+And we’ll do it in a way that honors the Ripple Principle — if either of the parameters PCCost or DepreciationTerm, or if any part of the input stream HireStream is adjusted, the effects propagate correctly.
+It’s possible to obtain the same results without following this principle so rigorously, and in most cases that’s just fine.
+But we’ll illustrate here how you go about it so that if you need to, you can do it yourself.

 The basic strategy is to compute the capital expenditure stream, then convolve that with the depreciation schedule to obtain the depreciation per quarter.
 The range CashExpenditure is the capital expenditure stream, obtained by multiplying PCCost by HireStream.